Staff in Our Class:

 Another aspect of my role is to support any trainee teachers that we have on placement in school.
 I mentor them and ensure we, as a school, are giving the trainees lots of experience and opportunities to develop in their role.

-I am really looking forward to September and teaching a brand new curriculum!
+I am really looking forward to continuing teaching Year 4 and teaching a brand new curriculum!
 I’m excited that I have the same class however, we will now be known as the Dolphins.
 The children are all aware of my expectations of them and we are looking forward to sharing our successes in the term ahead.

 Weekly Spellings – handed out on a Tuesday (glued into planners), to be tested on the following Tuesday.